-Check tables 4, 5 and 6 to see whether the restrictor slide has to be removed in your set-up.
+Check tables 4, 5 and 6 to see whether the air inlet guide has to be removed in your set-up.

-The air inlet guides (L) are at the rear at the bottom of the combustion chamber of the appliance (see Appendix 3, fig. 10 and 11).
+The air inlet guide (L) can be found on the side at the bottom of the combustion chamber of the appliance (see appendix 3, fig. 10).